briochemc/DualMatrixTools.jl/docs/src/index.md

 # DualMatrixTools.jl Documentation

-This package provides an overloaded `factorize` and `\` that work with dual-valued arrays.
+This package provides an overloaded `factorize` and `\` that work with dual-valued matrices and vectors.

 It is essentially based on the dual type defined by the [DualNumbers.jl](https://github.com/JuliaDiff/DualNumbers.jl) package.